 The largest town along eastern US-2, Havre (pop.
-9,620; pronounced “HAV-ver”) was founded by the Great Northern Railroad and named, for no good reason, after the French port Le Havre, though you’d never tell by the pronunciation.
+9,310; pronounced “HAV-er”) was founded by the Great Northern Railway and named, for no good reason, after the French port Le Havre, though you’d never tell by the pronunciation.
 Havre retains more than a little of its Wild West feel and has enough unusual attractions to merit an extended stop.
-West of town is a large area of eroded badlands, and just north of US-2, behind the Holiday Village Shopping Center, is Wahkpa Chu’gn “Buffalo Jump” Archaeological Site (406/265-6417, daily 9am-4pm June-Sept., $9).
-Dating back to prehistoric times, the area has been used by many cultures, including Plains Indian tribes, to drive bison to their deaths.
-Many of the artifacts recovered from the area are displayed inside nearby H. Earl Clack Memorial Museum (1753 US-2, 406/265-4000, Mon.-Sat.
-10am-6pm, Sun. noon-5pm Memorial Day-Labor Day, donations), which manages the site.
+West of town is a large area of eroded badlands, and just north of US-2, behind the Holiday Village Shopping Center, is Wahkpa Chu’gn “Buffalo Jump” Archaeological Site (406/265-6417, daily 9am-4pm June-Sept., $10).
+Dating to prehistoric times, the area was used by Plains people to drive bison to their deaths.
+Many of the artifacts recovered from the area are displayed inside nearby H. Earl Clack Memorial Museum (406/265-4000, Tues.-Sat.
+1pm-5pm Labor Day-Memorial Day, daily 11am-5pm Memorial Day-Labor Day, donation), which manages the site.

-Havre itself, home to popular Governor Brian Schweitzer, is engaging and also a little rowdy.
+Havre itself, home to popular former governor Brian Schweitzer, is engaging and also a little rowdy.
 Numerous poker clubs (everything has “casino” tacked onto it) and cowboy bars line the compact downtown area, underneath which is a defunct underground world of illicit bordellos and opium dens, all part of the whiskey trail that flourished a century ago and again during Prohibition, when copious quantities of bathtub gin from Canada, a stone’s throw north, were run through.
-Relaxed but informative tours are available through Havre Beneath the Streets (120 3rd Ave., 406/265-8888, tours $14).
+Relaxed but informative tours ($15) are available through Havre Beneath the Streets (120 3rd Ave., 406/265-8888).